curtbruns/devstackKilo/README.md

 ## What happens?
 1. vagrant will download an Ubuntu 14.04 box
 2. vagrant will launch the box and apply the provisioning step to get/configure/launch devstack
-3. You will end up with a fully running Kilo Devstack environment
+3. You will end up with a fully running Liberty Devstack environment
 4. Welcome to OpenStack!